-Middle School pupils broadly follow the national curriculum guidelines of 2014.
+Middle School pupils follow our uniquely designed curriculum which is an enhanced version of the national curriculum.
 There are two parallel classes in Year 3-5 and teachers plan collaboratively for the year group.
 While content and approach may vary slightly, every pupil covers the essential work by the end of the year.

 Pupils have a daily maths lesson in which they are taught key maths skills and lessons are planned to give pupils the opportunity for practical application.
 There is weekly maths homework and children are expected to regularly revise times tables and related division facts.

-Science, History, Geography and Religious Studies are taught through a topic and skills based approach following the objectives in the National Curriculum framework 2014.
+Science, History, Geography and Religious Studies are taught through a topic and skills-based approach following the objectives in the National Curriculum.

 French, Spanish, Latin, Music, Art, Design Technology and Physical Education are taught by subject specialists following national curriculum expectations.
 More advanced pupils will follow an extended national curriculum, working above age expectations.